mic-umcg/samit/index.md

 ## How to download

-The toolbox is freely available for the research community under the terms of the [GNU GPL v3.0 License]({{ site.github.repo }}/blob/master/LICENSE).
+The toolbox is freely available for the research community under the terms of the [GNU GPL v3.0 License]({{ site.github.repository_url }}/blob/master/LICENSE).

 It is helpful for us to know about the potential users of the toolbox.
-Therefore, we only ask you to complete a [registration form](/form) before downloading SAMIT.
+Therefore, we only ask you to complete a [registration form]({{ site.baseurl }}/form) before downloading SAMIT.

 ## SAMIT project

 SAMIT is focused in the needs of the research community performing neuroimaging studies in small animal PET and SPECT.
 Most of the current functions are based on the experience and requirements of our department.
 It is assumed that users are already familiar with [SPM](http://www.fil.ion.ucl.ac.uk/spm).
 Whilst this software has been tested, not every possible combination of SPM environment and platform has been tried, so there may be some bugs.
 Please, contact us with any suggestion, bug report, or feature request so we can improve the software.

 SAMIT software is developed on and hosted in GitHub.
 If you are interested to collaborate in the project, you are more than welcome.
-Head to the [SAMIT repository] ({{ site.github.repo }}) for more details, or contact us at <samit@umcg.nl>
+Head to the [SAMIT repository] ({{ site.github.repository_url }}) for more details, or contact us at <samit@umcg.nl>

 Thanks!